hedi0/Smart_DustBin/README.md

 *   If applicable, include unit tests for new features or bug fixes.
 *   Provide instructions on how to manually test your changes if automated tests are not feasible for embedded logic.
+*   Ensure the project compiles without warnings and runs as expected on the target hardware.